ezraroi/Human-AI-Collab/the-integrated-circuit-board.md

     - This:
         - Fixes the transformation in time (chronotope),
         - Creates substrate for future pattern recognition,
-        - Re-injects α-elements into future cycles as upgraded C.
+        - Re-injects the *captured record* of [alpha-elements](alpha-elements.md) into future cycles as upgraded C.
 5. **Recursive Feedback ([Time](time.md)):**
     - On later days, the Journal feeds prior α-elements back into the next cycle as “baseline C”.
     - The circuit runs again with new input (D) → repeated metabolic passes gradually increase Capacity (C).